Abourass/Palettes/README.md

   - **Inverted Luminosity**: Creates dramatic inversions (dark ↔ light)
   - **Complementary Hue**: Maps to opposite colors on the color wheel
   - **Perceptual Match**: Standard RGB distance matching
-- **Similar Palette Generation**: Creates 3 additional variations with similar color schemes
+- **Similar Palette Generation**: Creates 6 additional variations with similar color schemes
 - **Interactive Palette Editor**: Manually adjust colors with a visual color picker
 - **Download Options**: Download both the recolored image and the palette as a hex color file

 ## Usage

 1. **Upload an Image**: Click or drag-and-drop a pixel art image
-2. **Select a Palette**: Choose from predefined palettes or upload a custom hex color file
+2. **Select a Palette & Dithering**: Choose from predefined palettes or upload a custom hex color file, then select a dithering method
 3. **Review Results**: View 12 different versions of your image:
-   - 6 variations using different color matching algorithms
+   - 6 variations using different color matching algorithms (with selected dithering)
    - 6 variations with algorithmically generated similar palettes
 4. **Refine**: Select your favorite version and fine-tune the colors
 5. **Download**: Save the recolored image and/or the color palette

+## Dithering Guide

+### When to Use Each Method

+- **No Dithering**: Best for pixel art that already has clean, limited colors
+- **Floyd-Steinberg**: Best for photographs and smooth gradients
+- **Ordered/Bayer**: Best for retro/vintage aesthetic, consistent patterns
+- **Atkinson**: Best for high-contrast images, comic art, preserving highlights

+For more details, see [DITHERING_GUIDE.md](DITHERING_GUIDE.md)

 ## Development